cbrussell/cryptid-generation/README.md

 5. Upload stills for Still CID
 5. Upload MP4s for Video CID
 6. Run metadata generation with stills and mp4 CIDs.
-7. Upload pre-reveal jsons to IPFS (8888 files)
+7. Upload pre-reveal jsons to IPFS (7777 files)
 8. Based on reveal intention, replace pre-reveal jsons with final jsons
 9. At reveal, upload mix of final and pre-reveal jsons to IPFS
 10. Update baseURI
-11. Once sold out, freeze baseURI.

 ## Dry run